 They are incredibly easy to make as all you do is cook the beets, peel and chop them then place them in a jar.
 As the beets are cooking, prepare the pickling liquid.
 You just need to warm the water, sugar and vinegar slightly to dissolve the sugar.

-It's worth cooking the beets yourself so that they don't get too soft.
+it's worth cooking the beets yourself rather than buying ready-cooked so that they don't get too soft.
 These work best with just-cooked beets as when they are relatively firm, they are less likely to break up.

 These are what might be described as refrigerator pickles as you don't typically go down the line of water bath canning.
 That said, you absolutely can if you want to in order to store them longer.
 Be aware, the pickle flavors will intensify over time as well.

 Even without more thorough canning, they still keep for a good amount of time in the fridge ready to use as and when.
 I tend to make a relatively small batch as below so they are easy to get through.

 They make an appearance in lots of meals, such as in sandwiches - particularly to top open sandwiches - and as part of a smorgasbord (buffet table) with other dishes like pickled herring, gravlax (cured salmon) and Swedish meatballs.
 You'll also find them mixed into salads, as well as just eaten on their own.